 Certain types of investments, such as structured notes and non-investment grade debt instruments, as an example, may be especially subject to liquidity risk.
 Floating rate loans also generally are subject to legal or contractual restrictions on resale and may trade infrequently on the secondary market.
 The value of the loan to a Fund may be impaired in the event that the Fund needs to liquidate such loans.
 The inability to purchase or sell floating rate loans and other debt instruments at a fair price may have a negative impact on a Fund's performance.
 Securities or other assets in which a Fund invests may be traded in the over-the-counter market rather than on an exchange and therefore may be more difficult to purchase or sell at a fair price.
 Judgment plays a larger role in valuing illiquid or less liquid investments as compared to valuing liquid or more liquid investments.
 Price volatility may be higher for illiquid or less liquid investments as a result of, for example, the relatively less frequent pricing of such securities (as compared to liquid or more liquid investments).
 Generally, the less liquid the market at the time a Fund sells a portfolio investment, the greater the risk of loss or decline of value to the Fund.
 Overall market liquidity and other factors can lead to an increase in Fund redemptions, which may negatively impact Fund performance and NAV, including, for example, if a Fund is forced to sell investments in a down market.
 In addition, in stressed market conditions, the market for Fund shares may become less liquid.
 Deterioration in the liquidity of Fund shares may adversely impact the liquidity of a Fund's underlying portfolio securities.
-These adverse impacts on the liquidity of Fund shares and on the liquidity of a Fund's underlying portfolio securities could in turn lead to differences between the market price of Fund shares and the underlying value of those shares.
+These adverse impacts on the liquidity of Fund shares and the underlying value of those shares.